 The better prepared you are going into your transition, the fewer hurdles there will be to moving clients to your new firm.

-Gather up-to-date info on your clients' lawyers, accountants, personal assistants, etc. Having their names and contact details can help your team rapidly gather documents during the transition.
+Compile up-to-date info (names & contact details) on your clients' lawyers, accountants, personal assistants, etc., to help your team rapidly gather documents during the transition.